Rosillon2001/water_jug/README.md

 ## Installing NVM (In case you don't have it yet)

-For installing NVM, download the [ZIP](https://github.com/coreybutler/nvm-windows), unzip and run the executable.
+For installing NVM on Windows, download the [ZIP](https://github.com/coreybutler/nvm-windows), unzip and run the executable.

+For Linux or MacOs go to the [NVM Repo](https://github.com/nvm-sh/nvm) and follow the installation instructions in the README file.

 ## Node Version Management